CourseReps/ECEN452-SP18/Students/tim721w/Lab7/README.md

 None<br>

 ## Reflection
-If possible, it¡¦s better to have a lab instruction document.
+If possible, itÂ¡Â¦s better to have a lab instruction document.
 That would make me more clearly to understand what to do for the lab.<br>